Practice Policies & Patient Information

 - Patients are not permitted to take photographs in the waiting room or areas where other patients are present, nor are photographs of staff permitted to be taken.

 - Patients are able to leave a review about Imperial Medical Practice.
-The page will enable the practice manager to respond appropriately.
+The page will enable the Practice Manager to respond appropriately.

 - Defamatory comments about our team are not to be shared on any social media platform.
 Legal advice will be sought and the appropriate action taken against any patient who posts defamatory comments.